near/docs/docs/tutorials/rainbow-frontend-dev-tutorial.md

 </center>

 > - After selecting MetaMask you will see a network selection dropdown tool.
 Make sure the option selected here is the same one that you chose in the application.
-Once a connection has been made successfully you should see the following in place of the connection option you saw earlier
+Once a connection has been made successfully you should see the following in place of the connection option you saw earlier.

 <center>